Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Empirical Wealth Management

-The vast majority of Empirical Wealth Management's client base is comprised of individuals.
+Empirical Wealth Management is a fee-based advisory firm whose client base is composed almost entirely by individuals and high-net-worth individuals.
 However, the firm does have a number of institutional clients, including businesses, government entities, charitable organizations, pooled investment vehicles and pension and profit-sharing plans.

 Empirical Wealth Management offers customizable investment management services through both a wrap fee program and a more traditional advisory fee arrangement.
 The former bundles together all transactional and outside fees with advisory fees into a single flat rate, whereas the latter only includes advisory fees, with transactional charges being separate.
 Financial planning services include retirement planning, estate planning, tax planning and more.